erik78se/miniui1/MiniUI1/README.md

 This is my personal educational app.
+It's only used to learn Android.